 Recovering money from a debtor who refuses to pay requires swift and certain legal action.
 It can be tedious and time consuming.
 If the debtor doesn't have sufficient assets, or has lost the ability to follow through on a payment plan, creditors are left with no option but to seek a judgment to take what they're owed from the debtor's existing non-exempt assets.

-Brown, Berardini & Dunning, P.C., has represented banks and financial lending organizations undertaking commercial collections against businesses and individuals since 1987.
+Brown, Berardini, Dunning & Walker, P.C., has represented banks and financial lending organizations undertaking commercial collections against businesses and individuals since 1987.
 The three attorneys have over 100 years of experience practicing law, and are AV Rated* by Martindale-Hubbell.
-Contact Brown, Berardini & Dunning, P.C., for efficient and cost-effective legal action regarding:
+Contact Brown, Berardini, Dunning & Walker, P.C., for efficient and cost-effective legal action regarding:

 - Judgment enforcement